Out of the Blue (1980 film): Plot

 Don is released from prison on probation after five years of incarceration, and returns home, where Kathy unsuccessfully attempts to regroup their family.
 Don continues to engage in reckless behavior and drinking, and shows little remorse for the accident he caused.
 When the father of one of the children killed in the crash gets Don fired from his job at a local landfill, Don retaliates with the help of Charlie by bludgeoning the man to death outside his home.
 Later, he shows Cebe a stick of dynamite he stole from the landfill, which he plans on selling for quick money.
 Don begins physically abusing Kathy, and the stress in the household causes Cebe to lash out at school.
 She is again evaluated by Dr. Brean, who comes to suspect that Don has sexually abused Cebe since childhood.

 Late one night, Don and Charlie get belligerently drunk at the Barnes' house, while Kathy uses heroin in the bathroom.
 The men joke about Cebe possibly being a lesbian, and Don suggests that Charlie rape her.
 This drives an incoherent Kathy to tears.
-Don and Charlie barrel into Cebe's bedroom, where she is dying her hair black to resemble that of Elvis.
+Don and Charlie barrel into Cebe's bedroom, where she is dyeing her hair black to resemble that of Elvis.
 She rebuffs them both, proclaiming her hatred for her father, and forces them and an inconsolable Kathy out of the room.
 Don later returns to Cebe's bedroom, and recounts memories to her from her childhood.
 Cebe defiantly tells him she remembers his abuse, before cutting his throat with a pair of scissors, killing him.

 Cebe later awakens Kathy, dressed in her father's leather coat, and with a safety pin pierced through her cheek.
 Cebe insists that Kathy go with her to the wreckage of Don's truck, so they can have a conversation.
 Kathy agrees to go with her.
 In the truck, Cebe lights the wick of the dynamite, which she has hidden in the dashboard, and assures her mother it is only an electrical fuse from the wreckage.
 Moments later, Cebe references Sid Vicious, who "took his loved ones with him" when he died, before the wrecked truck explodes, killing them both.